 If you have an eating disorder or issue with body image, our Eating Disorders track can help support you while you’re receiving inpatient care at Menninger for a psychiatric illness, addiction or substance use issue.

 Need help with moderate depression, anxiety, trauma, bipolar disorder, personality disorders, women’s issues, family issues, parenting, substance use or other mental health issue?
 Our outpatient therapists and psychiatrists can help.
-We also offer psychological testing and outpatient group therapy for adults, young adults and adolescents.
+We also offer outpatient group therapy for adults, young adults and adolescents.